bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/bad_return_or_yield.md

 SyntaxError: return not in function
 ===================================

-The JavaScript exception “return (or yield) not in function” occurs when a `return` or `yield` statement is called outside of a [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).
+The JavaScript exception "return (or yield) not in function” occurs when a `return` or `yield` statement is called outside of a [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).

 Message
 -------